hyosung11/Launch-School/Courses/journal.md

 11:40 Working on wording for variable scope answers.

 12:43 Working on understanding quiz questions and answers.
 Now going to see Dr. Mendler.

+15:38 Reviewing and annotating quizzes.
+Now need to get ready to referee.